bbmlover112/BGPlus/README.md

 As of right now this extension adds two things.
 USD Value and Change Seed button.

-USD Value shows how much your coins are worth in usd.
+USD Value shows how much your coins are worth in USD.
 Change Seed button changes your client seed.
 ![image](https://github.com/user-attachments/assets/d4c5bf2d-4299-4b63-8a90-c12d0f61b7ad)